The Seven Hidden Dangers of Brooding and Ruminating

 Ruminating is considered a maladaptive form of self-reflection because it offers few new insights and it only intensifies the emotional and psychological distress we already feel.
 It might seem obvious that such ruminative cycles are emotionally distressing but less apparent are the significant risks they pose to our mental and physical health.

-5. Rumination fosters negative thinking.
-Spending such a disproportional amount of time focusing on negative and distressing events can color our general perceptions such that we begin to view other aspects of our lives too negatively as well.
+- Rumination fosters negative thinking.
+Spending such a disproportional amount of time focusing on negative and distressing events can color our general perceptions such that we begin to view other aspects of our lives too negatively, as well.

-6. Rumination fosters impaired problem solving.
-As an example, one study found that women with ruminative tendencies who found a lump in their breast waited 2 months longer than non-rumintators to schedule a breast exam.
+- Rumination fosters impaired problem-solving.
+As an example, one study found that women with ruminative tendencies who found a lump in their breast waited two months longer than non-rumintators to schedule a breast exam.

 Breaking the Rumination Cycle